oVirt/ovirt-site/source/release/3.6/index.html.md

 # oVirt 3.6.0 ALPHA Release Notes

-DRAFT DRAFT DRAFT

-The oVirt development team is working on oVirt 3.6.0 Alpha release
+The oVirt Project is pleased to announce the availability of oVirt 3.6.0 first Alpha release as of May 20th, 2015.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.
 This release is available now for Fedora 20, Red Hat Enterprise Linux 6.6, CentOS 6.6, (or similar) and Red Hat Enterprise Linux 7.1, CentOS 7.1 (or similar).